When are classes offered?

 Where are the classes held?

-Classroom training is held in the Woodward Technology Center (WTC) on RVC's main campus.
+Classroom training is held at the Stenstrom Center for Career Education (4151 Samuelson Road), room 157.
 The remainder of the class time is spent on the trucks practicing backing skills and on the road driving.

 What are the costs involved?

 The cost of the course is $4,100.
 Additional costs to the student include: